deamorim2/sdbs/EN-US/validity.rst

 Repairing Invalidity
 --------------------

 First the bad news: there is no 100% guaranteed way to fix invalid geometries.
-The worst case scenario is identifying them with the :command:`ST_IsValid(geometry)` function, moving them to a side table, exporting that table, and repairing them externally.
+The worst case scenario is identifying them with the ST_IsValid_ (geometry)` function, moving them to a side table, exporting that table, and repairing them externally.

 Here's an example of SQL to move invalid geometries out of the main table into a side table suitable for dumping to an external cleaning process.